Protected intersection: Protected roundabouts

 Protected roundabouts or Dutch roundabouts are a variation of protected intersections for lower traffic flow, without the traffic lights.
 In the Netherlands, designers have been switching signalised junctions for roundabouts, as roundabouts are safer.
-Specific facilities for cyclists are not needed at quieter roundabouts (<6,000 PCU / 24 hours), unless connecting roads have segregated cycle tracks.
+Specific facilities for cyclists are not needed at quieter roundabouts (<6,000 passenger car units per 24 hours), unless connecting roads have segregated cycle tracks.
 Cycle lanes on roundabouts may be considered by designers to increase the visibility of cyclists, however they are dangerous as drivers, especially lorries, might have an inadequate view of cyclists using a circulatory cycle lane.

 For the safety of cyclists, motor traffic speeds should be reduced.
 Single-lane roundabouts are generally used in the Netherlands.
-Otherwise, a turbo roundabout can be used, which has multiple lanes and separates motor traffic going in different directions.
+Otherwise, a turbo roundabout can be used, which has multiple lanes and separates motor traffic going in different directions, but multi-lane roundabouts have been found to be especially dangerous to cyclists since many cyclists choose to ride in the outside lane and become much less visible to drivers.
 The best form of protection is grade separation, however as an alternative a segregated cycle track should be placed around the roundabout.
 This should not normally be used if there is more than one lane on exit.
 The track normally circulates one-way in the same direction as motor traffic to reduce confusion for motorists.

 As cyclists will conflict with motorists at the exit arms of the motorised roundabout, priority must be established.
 In the Netherlands, cyclists will normally be given priority to promote cycling over driving.
 This is the design that has often been transposed internationally, labelled the 'Dutch roundabout', e.g. in Cambridge, UK.